-- 1. Each of the three compressor engines shall be initially tested for nitrogen oxides (NO_x) and carbon monoxide (CO), concurrently, to demonstrate compliance with the emission limits established according to Section II.A.1, within 180 days of the initial start up date of the compressor engines.
-Further testing shall continue on an every-4-year basis or according to another testing/monitoring schedule as may be approved by the Department of Environmental Quality (Department) (ARM 17.8.105 and ARM 17.8.749). - 2.
+- 1. Each of the three compressor engines shall be initially tested for nitrogen oxides (NO_x) and carbon monoxide (CO), concurrently, to demonstrate compliance with the emission limits established according to Section II.A.1, within 180 days of the initial start-up date of the compressor engines.
+Further testing shall continue on an every-4-year basis or according to another testing/monitoring schedule as may be approved by DEQ (ARM 17.8.105 and ARM 17.8.749). - 2.
 All compliance source tests shall conform to the requirements of the Montana Source Test Protocol and Procedures Manual (ARM 17.8.106). - 3.
-The Department may require further testing (ARM 17.8.105).
+DEQ may require further testing (ARM 17.8.105).